owncloud/ocis/docs/ocis/development/extensions.md

 TAGS=simple make generate build
 ```

-*Q: Can you specify which version of phoenix to use?*
+*Q: Can you specify which version of ownCloud Web to use?*
-*A: No, the phoenix that is used is compiled into the [assets of ocis-phoenix](https://github.com/owncloud/ocis-phoenix/blob/master/pkg/assets/embed.go) which is currently not automatically updated.
-We'll see how to use a custom phoenix later.*
+*A: No, the ownCloud Web that is used is compiled into the [assets of ocis-web](https://github.com/owncloud/ocis/blob/master/web/pkg/assets/embed.go) which is currently not automatically updated.
+We'll see how to use a custom ownCloud Web later.*

 `bin/ocis server`